How Much Does Hail Damage Repair Cost?

 - How can I leave a review?

-Staying within your budget for hail damage repair costs can be a formidable process.
-Here are some frequently asked questions about hail damage repair costs to help guide you in your decisions.
+Staying within a budget for hail damage repair costs can be a formidable process.
+What follows are some frequently asked questions about hail damage repair costs to help guide homeowners in their decisions.

 Q. What happens if I decide not to fix my hail damage?

-Not fixing hail damage can lead to more severe issues in your home.
-Water damage, mold, mildew, rot, and structural damage can seriously impact the safety of your home, not to mention decrease the overall value and curb appeal.
+Not fixing hail damage can lead to more severe issues in the home.
+Water damage, mold, mildew, rot, and structural damage can seriously impact the safety of the home, not to mention decrease the overall value and curb appeal.
 Many insurance companies have a time limit for claims, so waiting to file an insurance claim can backfire on homeowners.

 Q. Can I fix hail damage by myself?